 Promoting Household Recycling To Reduce Waste

-Resource Futures manages this long-term project for Devon County Council which is designed to make an impact on recycling levels across the region through the provision of a team of three full-time Waste and Recycling Advisors.
+Resource Futures manages this long-term project for Devon County Council which positively impacts recycling levels across the region through the provision of a team of three full-time Waste and Recycling Advisors.
+Since 2017 our team has engaged with residents across the nine authorities in Devon in areas determined by the local authority partners, working closely with them on key messages and target areas.

 Objectives

-Through this work, Devon County Council in partnership with nine authorities in Devon, is looking to:
+Through this work, Devon County Council (in partnership with nine authorities in Devon) is looking to:

-• Increase recycling and composting capture rates.
+• Increase recycling, food waste and garden waste capture rates.

 • Decrease household residual waste.